 A good travel article doesn’t have to feature a never before heard of, off-the-beaten-track destination, but if you are writing about a popular tourist spot you’ll need to come up with a fresh, inventive approach to capture your audience’s interest.
 Here’s where your imagination comes in – think up a quirky theme for your travels or focus attention on one aspect of a place like its food or religious rituals.
 Most importantly, keep your eyes open and ears peeled, as you never know when you’ll come across something unusual or find yourself in a situation that begs to be written about.

 The best ideas can come from the strangest places and encounters, so accept every invitation, take the time to chat up the locals and never let an opportunity pass you by.
 When I was teaching English in Indonesia, I accepted an offer from a student of mine to visit his village and found myself helping with the harvest out in the rice paddies and later being introduced to a traditional Java maker – what started out as a simple dinner invitation, ended up inspiring the story that won me the 2011 World Nomads/Rough Guides Travel Writing Scholarship!

 Invest in a pocket-sized voice recorder (the record mode on your camera or iPhone can be a handy substitute) and record anything and everything that might offer insight or inspiration later.
-I always turn mine on when I’m asking locals or travelers for their advice and opinions, and if I use a tour guide, I tape the entire tour to ensure I don’t miss anything.
+I always turn mine on when I’m asking locals or travelers for their advice and opinions.
+If I use a tour guide, I tape the entire tour to ensure I don’t miss anything.

 Sometimes I even sneakily record interesting conversations I overhear, especially if its other travelers chatting about their experiences and swapping tips – this gives me plenty of ideas for places to visit and write about.
 Just remember, wherever possible, to note the name of the person speaking in case you decide to use a direct quote or anecdote in your stories later.